Travel Advice During COVID-19

 The taxi ranks located in Bowland Avenue by the Chaplaincy Centre, on Alexandra Park Drive by the Lonsdale College bus stop and in the city centre all remain open.

 More information on taxi travel is available on the Taxi Travel webpage.

 Privately owned e-scooters are currently illegal to use on UK roads, pavements and cycle paths.
 The UK Government has now legalised hired e-scooters in certain areas where trials are taking place on their use on public roads and cycle paths.
 Lancaster is not currently one of these areas but this may be an opportunity for the future.
 We suggest that you consider a bicycle or an electric bicycle instead.

 Student Car Parking - payments and refunds

 The University is not issuing refunds on student parking permits during Covid-19 for various reasons.
-A price freeze on all parking permits has been agreed for 2020/21 to help mitigate against this.
+This applies both to 2019/20 permits and to 2020/21 permits.
+A price freeze on all parking permits for 2020/21 should help mitigate against this.

 - The administrative workload and costs of processing refunds would outweigh the amounts being refunded.
-There will be no increase in permit prices next year to reflect this.
+There is no increase in permit prices for 2020/21 to reflect this.

 - Many student permit holders have saved money on fuel and other motoring expenses by not commuting to/from campus during the lockdown.
 These costs are usually greater than the permit costs.

-- A majority of the lockdown period covers vacation times (Easter and Summer Vacations) as well as the Summer Term when student car use on campus is much lower than it is in the busiest times of the year in the Michaelmas and Lent Terms.
+- A majority of the lockdown period during 2019/20 covered vacation periods (Easter and Summer Vacations) as well as the Summer Term when student car use on campus is much lower than it is in the busiest times of the year in the Michaelmas and Lent Terms.

 - Have a query?